-6.2.
+7.2.
 PHILOSOPHY OF THE OCCUPATIONAL THERAPY PROGRAM AT MCGILL UNIVERSITY

 Self-directed learning is encouraged throughout the curriculum.
-There is an increased emphasis on health, wellness, health promotion and disease prevention.
-There is an increased emphasis on management, entrepreneurial and communication skills to participate in expanding professional roles (e.g. consulting, marketing, client advocacy, community program development, disability management, medical-legal liability).
+There is an increased emphasis on health, wellness, leadership, health promotion/education and disease prevention.
+There is an increased emphasis on management, entrepreneurial and communication skills to participate in expanding professional roles (e.g. consulting, marketing, client advocacy, community program development, disability management, medical-legal liability, evidence-based program innovation).

-6.3.
+7.3.
 NEW TRENDS IN OCCUPATIONAL THERAPY ROLES

-Occupational therapists are more frequently engaged in private clinical practice or employed as consultants by industry, insurance companies, schools and government agencies.
+Occupational therapists are increasingly engaged in private clinical practice or employed as consultants by industry, insurance companies, schools and government agencies.

 There is a broadening scope of practice (i.e. promotion of health and prevention of illness and disability, primary care) such that professional practice is not just medically based.

-6.4.
+7.4.
 THE PROMOTION OF HEALTH AND PREVENTION OF ILLNESS AND DISABILITY ORIENTATION OF THE HEALTH CARE SYSTEM IN QUÉBEC

 Consumers are playing a more active role in defining their needs.
-As a result of the restructuring of health care delivery and changing perspectives on social accountability many rehabilitation services to various clienteles (e.g. psychiatry, intellectual impairment, substance abuse, Alzheimer's, homeless, domestic violence) are based in community agencies.
+As a result of the restructuring of health care delivery and changing perspectives on social accountability many rehabilitation services to various clienteles experiencing challenges with (e.g. mental health, intellectual issues, substance abuse, Alzheimer's, homelessness, domestic violence) are based in community agencies.

-6.5.
+7.5.
 GENERAL PURPOSE OF CLINICAL PRACTICUM COURSES

-- Allow students to learn new roles in community programs/services. - Produce a therapist more confident to move into new settings. - Produce a therapist more competent in sustainable program development. - Gain experience in identifying clients'/agency needs. - Become familiar with the socio-cultural environment of the client(s)/program. - Gain experience in resourcefulness physical, human and financial. - Provide staff with an increased understanding of the role of Occupational Therapy within the community. - Produce a therapist who will be able to relate to both lay and professional people interested in health services.
+- Allow students to learn new roles in community programs/services. - Produce a therapist more confident to move into new settings. - Produce a therapist more competent in sustainable program development. - Gain experience in identifying clients'/agency needs. - Become familiar with the socio-cultural environment of the client(s)/program. - Gain experience in resourcefulness physical, human and financial. - Provide staff with an increased understanding of the role of Occupational Therapy within the community (i.e. focus on meaningful occupation). - Produce a therapist who will be able to relate to both lay and professional people interested in health and social services.

-6.6.
+7.6.
 STRUCTURE AND ORGANIZATION

 Seven (7) or eight (8) weeks full-time placement (in Clinical Practicum Courses 2, 3 or 4).
-Each agency/program will receive at least two (2) students at the same time to encourage peer coaching and learning.
+Each agency/program will welcome at least two (2) students at the same time to encourage peer coaching and learning.
 Each group of students will be supervised by an Occupational Therapy faculty member or an Occupational Therapist working in the community (from now on this person will be referred to as an off-site clinical educator).

-It is the students' responsibility to secure an interested facility and an off-site OT clinical educator for new agency partners.
+Students will collaborate with the ACCE to secure an interested facility and an off-site OT clinical educator for established and also new agency partners.
 Students should arrange a meeting with the ACCE for a list of sites and clinical educators to assist their search.
 Students must meet with their site contact person and their off-site OT prior to starting the clinical experience to ensure that the clinical course objectives are clearly communicated to all parties.
 Existing role-emerging agency partnerships will be presented to students during the second preparatory clinical seminar and the fieldwork faculty may coordinate recruiting eligible off-site OT supervisors.

 Students are expected to be self-motivated and autonomous in this type of learning experience.
 All students must prepare and read the Role-Emerging Community Fieldwork Handbook located on the SPOT website.

-6.7.
+7.7.
 STUDENT LEARNING OBJECTIVES